MapsterMapper/Mapster/README.md

 		}
 	}

-To scan and register with the Global settings:
+To scan and register at the Global level:

 	TypeAdapterConfig.Global.Scan(assembly1, assembly2, assemblyN)